 This is not a lecture, but an on-your-feet workshop.
 Participants will move, laugh and get to know each other while learning the basics of improv-focused team building.
 The “Yes And” philosophy of improv is valuable for managers, team members or anyone needing to simply get along better with co-workers.
 No need to take notes—all participants will receive a link to the entire curriculum, as well as additional exercises and information they can take back to their own companies.

 Great for anyone on any kind of team—development, marketing or business—as well as both native and non-native English speakers.
 No fire-walking, drum circles or touchy-feely stuff.
 Just real improv exercises for bringing groups together.
 A smash hit at OSCON 2011, so be sure to give your right brain some love and find out how to be the standout at your company.

-H. Wade Minter is the VP of Engineering for WeaveUp, bringing new technology to print-on-demand fabric and home products.
-He is also the public address announcer for the National Hockey League’s Carolina Hurricanes, and the ring announcer for GOUGE Professional Wrestling.
+H. Wade Minter is the product manager for team sports products at NBC SportsEngine.
+Wade is also the public address announcer for the National Hockey League’s Carolina Hurricanes and the ring announcer for GOUGE Professional Wrestling.
 He leads a weird life.

 Mark Cornick is the Development and Operations Engineer at TeamSnap.
 He once took a class to learn to drive a Zamboni.

 Emily Dobervich programs things at TeamSnap.
 She also writes music sometimes.